abigail-cho/abigail-cho.github.io/_projects/1_project.md

 A procedural article describing how creators can submit their social media content through their personal portal, the Live Site, to brands they are collaborating with.
 This article assumed these influencers had experience working with brands as well as some previous knowledge about the Live Site's features and functionality.

+I included this article because while the task by itself, which is to upload files to a site, may seem easy, there were many prerequisites and choices a creator needed to make to complete their task correctly.
+This presented a challenge when writing this article.

 This article was available publicly on the company's documentation site, so none of the content has been redacted in the sample below.
 The current version can be found <a href="https://help.grin.co/docs/manually-uploading-content">here</a>.

 <hr>